 An overview of the characteristics of an Active Shooter:

 Ensure you’re prepared for the new partnership audit rules that go into effect January 1, 2018.
-Clark Schaefer Hackett’s Phil Kirkendall will discuss how to plan for these and other recent tax law changes that are likely to impact tax credit partnerships.
+Clark Schaefer Hackett’s Phil Kirkendall and Matt McKinnon will discuss how to plan for these changes that are likely to impact tax credit partnerships.

 Jimmy Wayne is a former foster kid turned award-winning country recording artist whose songs and story highlight his mission to raise awareness for children in foster care.
 Jimmy’s hits include “Stay Gone,” “Paper Angels,” “I Love You This Much” and “Do You Believe Me Now,” which earned BMI’s prestigious Million-Air Award marking one million radio spins in America.
 In 2009, Jimmy toured with Brad Paisley and recorded “Sara Smile” with Rock ‘n Roll Hall of Fame duo Daryl Hall and John Oates.